To set up a garden on your rooftop, you need to look for Terrace Garden Ideas and take inspiration from them.

 Feeding with Fertilizer

-Water and Sunlight are plants basics necessity without it, plants won’t grow.
+Water and Sunlight are plants’ basic necessities without them, plants won’t grow.

-But for proper and healthy growth they also require nutrition just like human.
+But for proper and healthy growth they also require nutrition just like humans.

 This is where Fertilizer comes into play.

-When you start your own terrace garden, you can choose organic fertilizer for your plants and even make your own with the help of kitchen waste.
+You can either buy organic fertilizer for your plants or even make your own compost from kitchen waste.

-Cow dung also works as a great manure for plants.
+Cow dung also works as great manure for plants.